 - The level of competence.

-Therefore, in this section of the digital marketing plan I propose that you include the different social networks and other media that you are going to use and the objectives that you hope to achieve with each one of them.
+Therefore, in this section of the digital marketing plan I recommend that you include the different social networks and other media that you are going to use and the objectives that you hope to achieve with each one of them.

 7. KPIs and measurement strategy

 Now that you have your objectives (from section 2), you are going to "translate" them into key metrics or KPIs.